Practice-Based Research in Screendance

 Director of Photography

-Password access found here:
+Password access found here: paramenoume (we remain)

 paramenoume (we remain) is a mixed reality dance film that offers a queer counter-narrative to the mythology of the sirens.
 The work reclaims and retells from the misunderstood (and oft-mistranslated) creatures point of view, suggesting the sirens honeyed words, sharp talons, and sharper tongues are not in service of gratuitous violence but in defense of a queer matriarchal utopia.
 By decentering the invader from the classic tale, the film uses movement, text, and creative visualizations to redefine their relationship to the outsider, each other, and themselves.
 It is a reclamation, an inside peak, and an allegory for the fight, safety, prosperity of queer/trans/femme communities.
 In the words of scholar Jeffrey Jerome Cohen, "The monster dwells at the gates of difference [...] the monster polices the borders of the possible" and the creatures of paramenoume attempt to bathe luxuriously and fiercely in that liminal space.

-Danse Macabre is a 3D animated motion-capture screendance created through an international collaboration and commissioned by the International Screendance Film Festival of Burgundy.
-The project explores themes of mortality, inevitability, and escape by translating embodied movement into animated form.
-As lead artist and director, I investigated how motion capture disrupts traditional choreographic authorship, producing a hybrid body that exists between human performance and digital abstraction.
-The work foregrounds questions of temporality and mediation, asking how animation alters the expressive capacity and perceptual framing of danced movement.
+As lead artist and co-director, I guided the project’s conceptual framework and research direction, investigating how motion capture disrupts traditional choreographic authorship by producing hybrid bodies that exist between human performance and digital abstraction.
+I served as both choreographer and motion-capture performer, situating embodied authorship at the center of the project’s inquiry.
+I collaborated closely with animation co-director Thomas Heban, sharing directorial authorship of animation-specific visual and technical decisions.
+The work foregrounds questions of temporality and mediation, examining how animation alters the expressive capacity and perceptual framing of danced movement.
 The project circulated internationally through film festivals, curated educational programs, and broadcast platforms, positioning it within peer-reviewed screendance contexts.

 paramenoume (we remain) extends this inquiry into contemporary mixed-reality screendance practices.
-Created in collaboration with choreographer Lexi Stilianos and Stilgo Dance + Tech Company, the work offers a queer counter-narrative to the mythology of the sirens, situating the dancing body within layered digital environments.
-Serving as Director of Photography and a major creative collaborator, I focused on how cinematography, spatial composition, and digital layering shape choreographic meaning within mixed-reality contexts.
-While my role differed from Danse Macabre, the project continues the same research questions through collaborative authorship, emphasizing how contemporary screendance emerges through distributed creative labor.
+Conceived and choreographed by Lexi Clark-Stilianos in collaboration with Stilgo Dance + Tech Company, the work offers a queer counter-narrative to the mythology of the sirens, situating the dancing body within layered digital environments.

 Methods